Updated 1/1/2019

 It was relabeled.

-As certain areas heat up, other areas may see greater cooling as global air flows and ocean currents shift.
+As certain areas heat up, others may see greater cooling as global air flows and ocean currents shift.
 Ice extants are just one measure of our climate.
-It’s a complicated subject that requires a holistic approach rather than a single metric to determine trends.
-Skeptical Science has an excellent technical write-up of this subject.
+It's a complicated subject that requires a holistic approach rather than a single metric to determine trends.
+Skeptical Science has an excellent technical write-up on this subject.

-Short version: Scientist makes math error that supports his previous conclusions.
-Independent review points out math error.
+Short version: The scientist makes a math error that supports his previous conclusions.
+Independent review points out math errors.
 Everyone agrees.
-Review is published by scientist.
-Scientist that is wrong does not issue retraction after peer-review.
+The scientist publishes the review.
+The scientist that is wrong does not issue a retraction after peer review.

 Claim: “Even if climate change was real, we’ve had high temperatures and CO2 levels in the past!”

-Claim: “I saw a news headline that said some climate scientists think that climate change is inevitable.”
+Claim: "I saw a news headline that said some climate scientists think climate change is inevitable."

-It is true that there are a fair number of climate scientists that believe that the complete and immediate stop of all human-caused polluting activity would not result in a significant impact on what will happen.
-They believe we have already signed our death warrants and nothing will save us at this point.
+There are indeed a fair number of climate scientists that believe that the complete and immediate stop of all human-caused polluting activity would not result in a significant impact on what will happen.
+They believe we have already signed our death warrants, and nothing will save us now.

 At this point, I’d like to let other people speak for the remainder of this article.
 Here are some choice quotes (with attribution link) from various government and non-government organizations: